Section 10: Support to Study Procedure

 10.5.1 We are committed to supporting your health, wellbeing and academic success throughout your studies and take a positive approach to the management of your physical and mental health issues.

-10.5.2 This procedure will be used in circumstances where your fitness to study gives us cause for concern.
+10.5.2 This procedure will be used in circumstances where your current fitness to study gives us cause for concern.
 There may be occasions where we become concerned about whether you are able to achieve your best, or whether you are compromising those around you to achieve their best.

 10.5.4 Many students receive support whilst they complete their studies, and we encourage all students to access support from the earliest opportunity, be that from the University or external services.